 Fenced area

-Update: 17th February 2025
+Update: July 2025

-The fenced area in the middle of Blakers Park WAS designated as dog-free for more than 50 years after local parents had asked the Council to make this a safe space for young children to play.
-This 1970’s request was granted because dog poo leaves toxic traces harmful to humans and the Council then put up ‘ No Dog’ signs.
+The background to this issue is that the fenced area in the middle of Blakers Park WAS designated as dog-free for more than 50 years after local parents had asked the Council to make this a safe space for young children to play.

 In 2023 the dog free status bylaw was queried by a member of the public.
 Its designation was checked by the Council and as no record was found they removed the signs.